volkerdobler/insertnums/README.md

 5
 ```

+If you still need a more complex insertion algorithm, you can use expressions with the `::`.
+In these expression, the `_` (underline) represents the current value under a possible selection.

-Another feature is to use expressions.
-Example, you have already a list of numbers and want to add 50 to each number individually.
+_Example:_ you select a list of numbers and want to add 50 to each number individually.

-BEFORE (all 5 numbers are selected, | shows cursors):
+Start (all 5 numbers are selected, | shows cursors):

 ```
 1|
 2|